-This farming town flourished when the railway opened in about 1905
+This farming town flourished when the railway opened in 1905

-From the centre of Omakau, you will clearly see a sign pointing to Ophir.
-Cycle over the concrete bridge across the Manuherikia River.
-Proceed for 2.5km to Ophir where you can cycle down the main street and see the many historic buildings before crossing the historic Daniel O’Connell suspension Bridge.
-Continue until you meet state highway 85, which you will cycle down back to the Centre of Omakau.
-Estimated distance: 6km.
+From the centre of Omakau, signs point to Ophir.
+Cycle or walk over the concrete bridge across the Manuherikia River to take the 2.5km tarseal road to Ophir or use the off-road trail.
+After cycling or strolling down the main street with its many historic buildings follow the road to the Daniel O’Connell Suspension Bridge built in 1880.
+Continue until connecting with State Highway 85, turning right to cycle back to the centre of Omakau.
+Estimated total distance: 6km.

 The perfect location for your Rail Trail stop over in OmakauRates: